| Webalizer

 HTML page will produce 10 more hits with the referrer

 specified as the URL of your own HTML page.
+Search

 Strings are obtained from examining the referrer string